There are many benefits to being a NAVCA member. Read all about them below.

 We ensure our members are fully involved in policy consultations and engagement exercises, and we provide regular policy summaries and updates tailored to the perspective of local sector support and development.

-Our weekly newsletter LINX goes to more than 1,000 subscribers every week, delivering updates from and for our members and the wider VCSE sector.
+We send out our newsletter LINX every fortnight, delivering updates from and for our members and the wider VCSE sector.

-Our website focuses firmly on the work and achievements of our members.
+Our website celebrates the work and achievements of our members.

-We provide all our members with free job advertising and the opportunity to publicise events and services.
+We provide all our members with free job advertising.

 And every day we tweet to over 17,000 followers, sharing news and updates from our members.